Screaming Across the Desert Sands

 During the eight years before the final Muslim victory in Mecca, Muhammad took more wives.
 A’isha had wanted to be the number one wife in the harem (even over Sawdah, who really cared little for the position) but each new wife he brought in threatened her power in the household.
 Muhammad reached the four-wife limit his own “law” allowed him.
 A’isha pointed out that he was breaking religious law when he contracted to take a fifth wife (another widow, but this one highly regarded as sexually desirable and beautiful and connected to a powerful Bedouin family).
 The jealous girl watched as Muhammad flopped down in a seizure, typical of his revelatory convulsions; when he “came to” he reported to A’isha that al-Lah had revealed to him it was alright for the Prophet to have more wives than the four prescribed (he ultimately had nine wives and three concubines).

 Each woman had her own brick hut of unfired, dried mud, roughly 15’ x 12’.
 The roofs were palm thatch.
 Each hut had its own small back yard.
 Muhammad took turns conjugally visiting his wives, and it was understood that the time with each was to be solely dedicated to that woman.
 A’isha, who had yet to have sex with her husband (and he did not deflower her until she was 15 years old), often played pranks on him and whatever wife he was promised to for the night, creating distractions enough to exasperate him.
+Credit: stock imageUnfortunately, the needs of Islam’s enemies to harm the umma in any way led to the oppressive practice of covering a woman’s body head-to-toe.
+Since the harem of any household generally went to market together, the women of a given household were easily recognized.
+Because of that recognition, many enemies of Islam took those opportunities to brutalize the women, insulting them, assaulting them, or kidnapping them (since the husbands were inaccessible, hurting a wife was the next best thing).

 Some of Muhammad’s advisers recommended the covering of the women’s body’s, not so much as a paean to extreme modesty, but as a disguise.
 He was against this practice from the start; A’isha was particularly vocal in her detestation of the clothing requirements.
 Eventually, he caved in to the pressure of his associates, and his harem was likewise cloaked.
 This tradition (born of a need for personal security for wives of IslÄmic men) unfortunately was subverted into the oppression of the chador, the covering of the female body beyond reason.